arthur-bauer/roll20-cashmaster/README.md

 Then use

 - `!cm --overview` to get an **overview** over the party's cash,
 - `!cm --share` to **convert and share** the money equally between party members, converting the amount into the best combination of gold, silver and copper (this should be used in smaller stores),
 - `!cm --convert` to **convert and share** the money equally between party members, converting the amount into the best combination of platinum, gold, electrum, silver and copper (this should only be used in larger stores that have a fair amount of cash),
-- `!cm --add [amount][currency]` to **add** an equal amount of money from each selected party member,
+- `!cm --add [amount][currency]` to **add** an equal amount of money to each selected party member,
-- `!cm --hoard [amount][currency]` to **share** a certain amount of coins between the party members, like a found treasue.
+- `!cm --hoard [amount][currency]` to **split up** a certain amount of coins between the party members, like a found treasure.
 Note that in this case, no conversion between the different coin types is made - if a party of 5 shares 4 pp, then 4 party members receive one pp each, and the last member won't get anything.
-- `!cm --pay [amount][currency]` to **pay** a certain amount of coins.
-The script will even try to take all higher and one lower coin type to get the full amount.
-E.g. to pay 1gp when the character has no gold, the script will use 1pp (and return 9gp), or it will take 2ep.
+- `!cm --pay [amount][currency]` to let each selected party member **pay** a certain amount.
+The script will even try to take higher and lower coin types to get the full amount.
+E.g. to pay 1gp when the character has no gold, the script will use 1pp (and return 9gp), or it will take 2ep, 10sp or 100cp - or any other valid combination of coins - to pay the desired amount.

-**Note:** You can add several coin values at once, e.g. `!cm --hoard 50gp 150sp 2000cp`
+**Note:** You can use several coin values at once, e.g. `!cm --hoard 50gp 150sp 2000cp` or `!cm --pay 2sp 5cp`.

 ### Examples